DerJanniku/FactionPlugin/README.md

 ## Usage

+### Class and Cosmetic Selection
+- When players first join the server, they will be prompted to choose a class.
+- Players can choose their class using the `/chooseclass` command.
+- Players can open the class and cosmetic selection GUI using the `/customize` command.
+- Use the GUI to select your class and cosmetics (hats, capes).

 - When players first join the server, they will be prompted to choose a class.
 - Players can choose their class using the `/chooseclass` command.
 - Engage in wars and manage resources through faction interactions.